 - 3. Type in \\grace.cs.pacificu.edu\students in the Folder textbox.
 Do not worry about what Drive letter is showing.
 Could be W: or Z: or anything else.
 Notice the slashes are \ not /. - 4.
-When you are prompted for a name and password, type in eniac\yourloginname where yourloginname is your PUNetID and the password is the Grace password that we have given you. - 5.
-If all goes well, you will see something like the following:
+When you are prompted for a name and password, type in eniac\yourloginname where yourloginname is your PUNetID and the password is the Grace password.
+Both of these are on the strips of paper that I handed out. - 5.
+It might take a few seconds for grace to appear under This PC.
+Once grace appears, you can click on the icon and then go into CS130-01Accts where you will find a folder named your PUNetId.

-6. Inside of your class Accts folder you will find your individual folder to be used for saving your projects.
+6. Inside of CS130-01Accts you will find your individual folder to be used for saving your projects.
 No other student has access to this folder, but faculty members do.
 Do not store any illegal material on Grace.